Fluid Reasoning Representations: Causal Validation

 \subsection{Negative Steering}

-To further test hypothesis \textbf{(1)}, we conduct negative steering by subtracting converged in-naming representations from model activations, aiming to disable the representational adaptations.
+To further test whether refined in-naming representations are functionally used, we conduct negative steering by subtracting converged in-naming representations from LLM activations.
 Since steering interventions can easily degrade performance, we use shuffled representations as a comparative baseline.
-Performance degradation beyond the shuffled control demonstrates the adaptations encode operationally important structural understanding rather than arbitrary activation patterns.
+Performance degradation beyond the shuffled control demonstrates that the adaptations encode operationally important structural information rather than arbitrary activation patterns.

-\paragraph{Experimental Design.} We perform interventions across token window [2000, 4000] on multiple layers, subtracting centered naming representations extracted from the 4k timestamp (selected as these are near convergence while at our window's end, see \Cref{fig:diff_timestamps}).
-We use shuffled representations as control, as random vectors provided insufficient baseline strength.
+\paragraph{Experimental Design.} We perform interventions across token window $[2000, 4000]$ on multiple layers, subtracting centered naming representations extracted from the 4k timestamp (chosen because representations are near convergence while still at our window's end, see \Cref{fig:diff_timestamps}).
+We use shuffled in-naming representations as control rather than Gaussian noise, because shuffling preserves the per-naming activation statistics and only breaks the action--vector correspondence; this is exactly the null we need to rule out for criterion~\textbf{C3}.

-With optimal layer selection, negative steering shows 2.9\% accuracy mean difference with control (full results in \Cref{app:negative_steering}).
-This reinforces that representational adaptations play a crucial role in problem-solving, as disrupting learned representations leads to measurably worse performance even when controlling for general intervention effects..